-A Master of Business Administration (MBA) is offered through the Business Administration Department.
-Emphasizing leadership, ethics, and communication skills within a global environment, the MBA program flows from and supports the Mount Mary University mission and the Graduate Education mission.
+A Master of Business Administration (MBA) is offered through the School of Business.
+Emphasizing leadership, ethics, and communication skills within a global environment, the MBA program flows from and supports the Mount Mary University mission and the Graduate Admissions mission.
 The MBA is a 36 credit graduate degree program that stresses the importance of the critical qualitative aspects of a strong traditional MBA program while also emphasizing the requisite quantitative skills.